Implications of zero-growth economics analysed with an agent-based model: Introduction

-\begin{quote_top} \textit{The increase of wealth is not boundless; that at the end of what they term the progressive state lies the stationary state.} \end{quote_top} \rightline{John Stewart Mill (1884, p.
-514)}

-As John Stewart Mill remarked, there is a culmination to economic growth, a point of transition to a stationary state.
-Albeit seemingly distant in sight, it is the ineluctable destination of our current trajectory.
-Growth rates across the developed world have already slowed to a “new normal” of 1\% \citep{malmaeus2017potential} and the increase in wealth from material and energy use becomes increasingly bound by the Earth's biophysical limits.
-It is therefore imperative to discern the implications of a post-growth stationary state on economic welfare, which current mainstream economic models and theory are unable to reveal.
+For as long as we have been modelling economies, they have existed in states of growth, at least in the long-run; and discussion of an end to growth has been confined outside the economics mainstream for more than a century.
+However, growth rates across the developed world have, in recent years, slowed to what appears to be a “new normal” of 1\% \citep{malmaeus2017potential, kallis2025postgrowth}, and further increases in wealth from material and energy use are becoming increasingly bound by the Earth's biophysical limits.
+There is evidence to suggest that six out of nine `planetary boundaries' are currently transgressed \citep{rockstrom2009safe, steffen2015planetary, richardson2023earth}, and that the Earth system has fallen outside the `safe operating space for humanity'.
+It is therefore timely and imperative to develop models that seek insight into economic dynamics in a post-growth era.

-The prosperity predicted by \cite{keynes1930granchildren} has not yet been reached, instead, mired by inequality \citep[p.~327]{piketty2014capital} the alluring stationary state of affluence and abundance remains a distant ideal of our economic potential.
-Growth is still the remedy prescribed by the 2030 Agenda for Sustainable Development, adopted in 2015 by all UN member states, which explicitly states in the 8$^{th}$ Sustainable Development Goal\footnote{For Sustainable Development Goal 8, see here: \url{https://sdgs.un.org/goals/goal8}} (SDG 8) an aim to ``promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all".
-Achieving this goal while simultaneously tackling climate change relies on the concept of `decoupling', to promote economic growth while reducing the use of natural resources and emissions.
-There is a growing body of evidence that decoupling policies, such as SDG 8, will not enable sufficiently rapid reductions in emissions \citep{haberl2020systematic} and there are calls to look beyond decoupling to quickly reduce our impact on the environment \citep{elder2019design}.
+It remains a concern that the prosperity predicted by \cite{keynes1930granchildren} has not been reached.
+Inequality and poverty remain widespread in our economic systems \citep{piketty2014capital, chancel2021inequality}, and a stationary state of affluence and abundance remains a distant ideal.
+Further growth is still the remedy prescribed by the 2030 Agenda for Sustainable Development, adopted in 2015 by all UN member states, which explicitly states in the 8$^{th}$ Sustainable Development Goal\footnote{For Sustainable Development Goal 8, see here: \url{https://sdgs.un.org/goals/goal8}} an aim to ``promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all".
+Achieving this goal while simultaneously tackling climate change, and the other planetary boundaries, relies on the concept of `decoupling', to promote economic growth while reducing the use of natural resources and emissions.
+However, there is a growing body of evidence that decoupling and green growth policies will not enable sufficiently rapid reductions in emissions \citep{haberl2020systematic} and there are calls to look beyond these to more quickly reduce our impact on the environment \citep{elder2019design}.